jus/jus.js.org/index.md

 })
 ```

-Scripts are browserified using [`babel-preset-react`](https://babeljs.io/docs/plugins/preset-react/), which means you
+Scripts are browserified using [`babel-preset-react`](https://babeljs.io/docs/plugins/preset-react/), so you
 can write JSX in your scripts.

 Extensions: `js|jsx|es|es6`